 Certain exercises can target the muscles of the pelvic floor and bladder, making them stronger and helping to avoid leaks.

 One of the most common routines is called Kegel exercises.

 Try to stop your urine flow midstream.
 Once you have done this you have identified the muscles you are targeting as well as how to work them out.
 Tighten those muscles for 5 seconds at a time, then relax.
 Repeat this 10 times in a row, three or more times each day.

-You can do Kegels at any time, anywhere…because nobody can see that you're doing them!
+Remember that you can do Kegels at any time, anywhere — because nobody can actually see that you're doing them.

 Don't Hold in Your Urine

 It is important that you recognize the signs that you need to urinate and go when needed.

 Holding your urine can irritate the bladder, worsening the symptoms of urinary incontinence.

 It can also lead to infections of the urinary tract.